Supportic/.dotfiles/readme.md

 These files receive custom changes and get copied into the main .dotfiles directory.
 The copied files are excluded from git (.gitignore) because now they may receive individual changes like ssh configs which shouldn't be tracked.

 **bin**
 Usefull bash scripts which get symlinked to `~/bin/scripts`.
-Scripts which should only be used on the current machine are located in `bin/local`.
-Adding new scripts requires to execute `installer/load_scripts.sh`.
+Scripts which should only be used on the current machine and are located in `bin/local`.
+Adding new scripts requires to execute `installer/sync.sh`.

 **configs**
 Various config files for different frameworks or libraries.